SineadCoding/Coffee-and-Wifi-Website-Portfolio-Project-7-Day-88-100-Days-of-Python-Course/README.md

 #

-Running the App: (Not Really Neccessary)
+Running the App: (My image and csv files are not included, so running instructions are hypothetical)

 Clone the repository to your local machine